epam/edp-install/docs/operator-guide/manage-jenkins-ci-job-provision.md

   **Job Provision Pipeline Parameters**

-  The job-provisions pipeline consists of the following parameters:
+  The job-provisions pipeline consists of the following parameters of type string:

 * NAME - the application name;